Mixed-precision iterative refinement for low-rank Lyapunov equations: Introduction

 In this paper, we develop a mixed-precision IR framework for solving low-rank Lyapunov matrix equations.
 We provide a rounding error analysis of the algorithms to guide the choice of the precisions and algorithmic parameters.
 We examine the IR framework by using the sign function Newton iteration as the solver.
 We begin with the mixed-precision IR framework in Section~\ref{sect.mp-ir}, followed by rounding error analyses of both the Cholesky-type and $\ldlt$-type formulations.
 In Section~\ref{sect.sign-func-Newton-iter} we discuss the use of the sign function Newton iteration within the IR framework.
 Numerical experiments are presented in Section~\ref{sect.experiments} to verify our analysis and the quality of the solutions computed by the new mixed-precision algorithms.
 Conclusions are drawn in Section~\ref{sect.conclusions}.

 We use the phrase ``precision $u$'' (perhaps with subscripts) to indicate a floating-point arithmetic with unit roundoff $u$.
 The hats denote quantities computed in floating-point arithmetic, and $\fl_r(\cdot)$ is used to denote the computed quantity of an arithmetic process performed in precision $u_r$.
 Given an integer $n$, we define $\gamma_n=nu/(1-nu)$ and $\gammat_n= cnu / (1-cnu)$, where $c$ is a small integer constant whose exact value is unimportant.
 When $\gamma_n$ or $\gammat_n$ carries a superscript, that superscript denotes the index of the corresponding $u$ appearing as a subscript; for example $\gamma_n^s=nu_s/(1-nu_s)$.
 We use MATLAB-style colon notation to denote index ranges; for example, $A(:, j)$ selects the entire $j$-th column, and $A(i, :)$ selects the entire $i$-th row.
-The spectral radius of a square matrix $A$ is denoted by $\rho(A):=\max\bigl\{|\lambda| : \lambda\ \mbox{is an eigenvalue of}\ A\bigr\}$.
+The spectral radius of a square matrix $A$ is denoted by

 The $\diag(\cdot)$ operator creates a diagonal matrix from its input scalar elements, while $\blkdiag(\cdot)$ returns a block-diagonal matrix from its input matrices; and $\norm{\cdot}$ denotes any consistent operator norm.

 [1][k]{\ensuremath{\mu_{#1}}} [1][k-1]{\ensuremath{\mu_{#1}}} {\texttt{chol}}